FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 return dict(user)

-When to use it: Read-heavy endpoints where data changes infrequently.
+When to use it: read-heavy endpoints where data changes infrequently.
 User profiles, product details, configuration values.
-The majority of caching you'll build is this pattern.
+The majority of caching you will build is this pattern.

 2. Write-through

 Every write goes to the cache and the database, synchronously.
-The cache is always warm.
-There's no stale-read problem — writes keep it current.
+The cache stays warm, and the stale-read problem largely goes away because writes keep it current.

 async def update_user_profile(user_id: int, data: dict):